jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 very nearly in the same words as be- fore, ‘It’s all his fancy, that; he hasn’t got no sorrow, you know.
 Come on!’
-So they went up to the Mock Tur- tle, who looked at them with large eyes full of tears, but said nothing.
+So they went up to the Mock Turtle, who looked at them with large eyes full of tears, but said nothing.
 ‘This here young lady,’ said the
 Gryphon, ‘she wants for to know your history, she do.’
-‘I’ll tell it her,’ said the Mock Tur- tle in a deep, hollow tone, ‘sit down, both of you, and don’t speak a word till I’ve finished.’
+‘I’ll tell it her,’ said the Mock Turtle in a deep, hollow tone, ‘sit down, both of you, and don’t speak a word till I’ve finished.’
 So they sat down, and nobody spoke for some minutes.
-Alice thought to her- self, ‘I don’t see how he canevenfinish, if he doesn’t begin.’
+Alice thought to her- self, ‘I don’t see how he can even finish, if he doesn’t begin.’
 But she waited patiently.
 ‘Once,’ said the Mock Turtle at last, with a deep sigh, ‘I was a real Turtle.’

-### CHAPTER IX.
-THE MOCK TURTLE’S STORY 57

-These words were followed by a very long silence, broken only by an occa- sional exclamation of ‘Hjckrrh!’ from the Gryphon and the constant heavy sob- bing of the Mock Turtle.
+These words were followed by a very long silence, broken only by an occasional exclamation of ‘Hjckrrh!’ from the Gryphon and the constant heavy sob- bing of the Mock Turtle.
 Alice was very nearly getting up and saying, ‘Thank you, sir, for your interesting story,’ but she could not help thinking theremustbe more to come, so she sat still and said nothing.